 - 1. See Appendix A of Part II of the permit for minimum quantification limits. - 2.
 The first sample event of any reporting period shall be at least 10-days from the first sample event of the previous reporting period.
 Sampling shall be during times of cleaning of raceways, troughs or tanks if possible. - 3.
 Monitoring and reporting requirements begin on the effective date of this permit.
 See Part II of the permit for WET testing requirements for additional WET monitoring and reporting conditions. - 4.
-The tests shall take place between April 1 and June 30, and six months thereafter.
-This permit does not establish requirements to automatically increase the WET testing frequency after a test failure, or to begin a toxicity reduction evaluation (TRE) in the event of multiple failures.
-However, upon failure of any WET test, the permittee must report the results to EPA and NMED, Surface Water Quality Bureau, in writing, within 5 business days of notification of the test failure.
-EPA and NMED will review the test results and determine the appropriate action necessary, if any.
+The tests shall take place between April 1 and June 30, and six months thereafter. - 5.
+The hatchery to collect data from the incoming spring(s) water and effluent wastewater for 8 consecutive quarters from the effective date of the permit and report those results with the DMR. - 6.
+The hatchery to follow the SWQB SOP for total recoverable aluminum.